-Going through a separation can be a stressful time, and we’re often asked by people what they need to do to protect themselves once they decide to separate from their partner.
-Our family law specialist Maria Monastiriotis has come up with the following 10 things you should follow once you separate.
+Going through a separation can be a stressful time, and we’re often asked by people what they need to do to protect themselves once they decide to separate from their partner - here are 10 steps to follow once you separate.

 1. Change all your passwords.